codecampleipzig/deep-dive-js/1-foundations/quick-reference.md

 What is a statement?
 The building blocks of a javascript program.
 A javascript program is a list of statements.
+They often end with a semicolon.

 What is the difference between an expression and a statement?
+Expressions yield a value upon evaluation.
+Statements don't.

 ## null & undefined